 WHO IS RESPONSIBLE FOR A DOG BITE

 When a dog bite occurs, the victim or the victim’s family often asks: “Who is responsible for my injuries?”
 In California, which follows strict liability regarding dog bite cases, the owner would be liable.
 Under strict liability, the dog owner is responsible for the dog bite regardless of whether the owner did anything wrong which caused the dog attack.
 This is not the case in all states.

 However, there are some cases in which the dog owner would not be held liable for the dog bite.
 These cases involve situations in which the dog owner adequately warned people that the dog is dangerous and took proper measures to keep the dog away from the potential victims.
 For example, if the dog owner put his dog on a leash inside his backyard and in addition placed “Beware of Dog” signs on his fence.
 Under this example, if a victim jumped over a fence and got bitten by a dog, the victim would be “assuming the risk,” as he assumed the danger of being bitten by the dog and in turn become “contributory negligent” to his own injuries.

 Woodland Hills Accident Attorney will fight for his clients to get them the compensation they deserve from a dog bite attack.
 We will conduct a thorough investigation of the attack and early on in the case learn all of our strengths and weaknesses which will allow us to obtain the best settlement or verdict available.
 Many personal injury cases, such as dog bites resolve outside the court without the need for litigation.
 However, Woodland Hills Accident Lawyer will not hesitate to take any case all the way to trial and obtain the most favorable verdict possible for his clients.
-Do not hesitate to call today at (818) 877-HURT for free consultation with you Accident Attorney of Woodland Hills.
+Do not hesitate to call today.